Several Catholic diocese in Washington are being investigated for clergy sexual abuse. It isn’t the first time

 “Catholics have a right to know what’s going on in a church that they’ve pledged money to and support,” Dispenza said.
 “There are people who are buried in Catholic cemeteries who would be turning over in their graves if they knew that there is money being used to protect the ‘sins of our fathers,’ so to speak.”

-CAP issued a demand letter on Tuesday saying that the successor to Bob Ferguson, who is currently running for governor, should continue pursuing a statewide investigation into Catholic clergy abuse.
+CAP issued a demand letter on Tuesday saying that the successor to Bob Ferguson, should continue pursuing a statewide investigation into Catholic clergy abuse.
 The organization also urged the attorney general’s office to subpoena the west province of the Society of Jesus along with the Christian Brothers and Franciscan Friars.

 It is not the first time Spokane’s Catholic clergy have been the subject of investigations.